 As the name suggests, play-to-earn NFT games allow players to earn money as they play the game.
 This type of design usually runs on “tokens,” which players earn by completing in-game tasks and achieving milestones.

-NFTs games let you earn NFTs and trade them within the game or exchange them for real-world money.
+NFT games let you earn NFTs and trade them within the game or exchange them for real-world money.
 This is the original way to generate income through NFT games.
 Examples of in-game NFTs include currency used only in:

 A particular game